Voting Resources

 Recommendations on any 2026 Ballot question will be posted here.

 Every registered voter can vote by mail or in person.
 Every registered voter will receive a ballot mailed to them.
-You have the option to mail your ballot in and track it using https://nevada.ballottrax.net/voter/.
+You have the option to mail your ballot in and track it using https://myballot.nv.gov

 Click here to find an in-person voting location once voting locations have been assigned.

-If you are an overseas citizen, or a uniformed service member or their family there are additional resources to help you vote.
+If you are disabled, an overseas citizen, or a uniformed service member or their family there are additional resources to help you vote.
 Learn about that here.

 Yes, if you are registered as an active voter, you will automatically receive a ballot in the mail.
-Check your voter status and address at www.registertovote.nv.gov to ensure you receive a ballot.
+Check your voter status and address at https://www.nvsos.gov/SOSVoterServices/start.aspx to ensure you receive a ballot.

-If you are not an active voter, you must register to vote 14 days before Election Day at www.registertovote.nv.gov to receive a ballot in the mail.
+If you are not an active voter, you must register to vote 14 days before Election Day at https://www.nvsos.gov/SOSVoterServices/start.aspx to receive a ballot in the mail.
 Otherwise, you can register in person at any voting center and vote in person, even on Election Day.

 Ballots must be dropped off at a drop box location by 7:00 pm on Election Day or postmarked on or before Election Day and received by the Washoe County Registrar of Voters’ office by 5:00 pm on the fourth day following Election Day to be counted.